-Join the American Council on Germany (ACG) and 1014 for a trans-Atlantic discussion with Senior Director at National Endowment for Democracy John Glenn and Council on Foreign Relations Fellow Dr. Lianna Fix as we explore the key global trends emerging from the 2024 “Super Election Year.”
+This conversation with the American Council on Germany (ACG) and 1014 welcomed Senior Director at National Endowment for Democracy John Glenn and Council on Foreign Relations Fellow Dr. Lianna Fix to explore the key global trends emerging from the 2024 “Super Election Year.”
 How is democracy around the globe holding up against the rising tide of political polarization, global authoritarianism, disinformation campaigns, and new forms of technology?

 In collaboration with the Friedrich-Ebert-Stiftung New York Office